 In speech audiometry, you try to hear spoken syllables and numbers rather than tones.
 The number of words or numbers you can understand at different volumes is then assessed.
 This test is also used when adjusting hearing aids.

 Tympanometry measures how much the eardrum can move (vibrate).
 If the eardrum hardly moves at all, it is a sign that fluid has built up in the tympanic cavity behind the eardrum.
 To carry out the test, the doctor first inserts a “bung” into your ear canal in order to seal this part of your ear.
 Although this can sometimes be unpleasant, it generally doesn’t hurt.
 The instrument then changes the pressure in your ear (low pressure and high pressure), and a tone is played.
 The tone’s sound waves cause the eardrum to vibrate, which changes the pressure in the ear canal.
 This change in pressure is measured and recorded.

-OAE (otoacoustic emission) tests are used to assess the functioning of the inner ear, where the are found.
-These are also known as outer hair cells.
+OAE (otoacoustic emission) tests are used to assess the functioning of the inner ear, where the sensory cells are found.
+These sensory cells are also known as outer hair cells.
 Sounds reaching the inner ear cause the hair cells to vibrate, and as a result the hair cells produce sound waves themselves.
 During OAE tests, soft clicking sounds are made.
 The sound waves produced by the hair cells are then picked up and measured using a special microphone.
 This procedure doesn’t hurt and is also used for routine hearing tests in newborns.

 Auditory brainstem response (ABR)